 - You can expect complete and sole discretion and creative input on what happens after the photo is taken.
-Things like how much editing each party can do, who owns the originals and if the other party should turn over all copies of the originals, all can be determined and signed in a contract, and enforced in court.
+Things like how much editing each party can do, who owns the originals and if the other party should turn over all copies of them, can be determined and signed in a contract beforehand, and enforced in court.

 TFDI, TFP, TFCD etc.